Satisfactory

 Notes

 There's a beautiful amount of attention to detail here.
 The miners play a whole animation before they start drilling.
 Coolant is added, then it starts drilling down before they start producing.
 There's a coffee mug that you can carry around and drink which occasionally clinks against your helmet.
 Walking into a glass wall goes "bonk" like walking into a window.
 The manual crafting panel slowly starts to heat up, then smokes, then goes yellow as you make more and more things in a row.
 It's little things like that that really make it immersive and a joyful thing to play.
+That is, until you hit phase 4 and the game turns into a second job.

 Pros